thd3r/thd3r.github.io/_posts/2022-03-27-Customize-chirpy-jekyll-theme-and-deploy-it-on-github-pages.md

 ## Installing dependencies of chirpy-starter

 This requires some GEM's to be installed before it can be used.
-On your local development machine, clone the new repo and go to the repo root directory and run `bundle` command
+On your local development machine, Once you’ve set up the repository, run `bundle` in the root directory to install all necessary dependencies

 ```sh
 bundle
 ```

-## Verify the site locally
+## Running the Site Locally

-Run this command to review locally
+To verify the site looks good locally, use the following command:

 ```sh
 bundle exec jekyll serve -H 0.0.0.0 -t
 ```

 # Configure

+Now it’s time to make the site your own.
+Modify the `_config.yml` file to set the language, title, tagline, social links, and more.
+Don’t forget to replace the default favicon in the `assets/img/favicons/` directory with your own, using a tool like Real [Real Favicon Generator](https://realfavicongenerator.net/)

 ## Configuration file table data